vstinner/unicode_book/encodings.rst

 the smallest encoding, it only contains 128 codes including 95 printable characters (letters, digits, punctuation signs and some other various characters) and 33 control codes.
-Control codes are used to control the terminal, eg. 10, the "line feed", written ``"\n"`` is most programming languages, marks the end of a line.
-There are some special control code, eg. 7, known as "bell" and written ``"\b"``, sent to ring a bell.
+Control codes are used to control the terminal, e.g. 10, the "line feed", written ``"\n"`` is most programming languages, marks the end of a line.
+There are some special control code, e.g. 7, known as "bell" and written ``"\b"``, sent to ring a bell.
 ASCII code points are the first 128 code points of Unicode (U+0000—U+007F).